nexiality/documentation/release/nexial-core-v3.1.changelog.md

 - If section has inner section then inner steps will not be considered in outer section step count.
 - Support for AWS SQS and S3 alternatives
 - log files will now automatically rollover at midnight
+- additional Jenkins-specific information added to email notification.
+- make the timestamp on log files be more consistent.

 ### [Batch Files](../userguide/BatchFiles)
 - [`nexial-temp-clean.cmd|sh`](../userguide/BatchFiles#nexial-temp-clean): fix logic to evaluate temp folders that